 - For each figure or table, provide a title and a legend (optional, but strongly recommended).

-- It is recommended to include figures and tables in the text, notably for the final version (in order to improve the reader’s experience).
+- It is recommended to include figures and tables in the text.

 As a guidance, the submissions should usually include the following sections: